bushy555/Activate-Office-2010-2013/README.md

 Worked beaut for me though.
 Chucking it up here so that I don't loose it.
 I can't help it if Google finds it and that you have arrived here from Googles results.

+.
+.
+.

 "activate office 2010 2013 2016 - no workie" is another found script.
-THis oine did not work for me.
+This script did not work for me on Office 2013 Pro.
 Is included here as I dont like to chuck things out.